departmentfortransport/street-manager-docs/docs/offline/index.md

 <ul class="govuk-list govuk-list--bullet">
   <li>
-    As soon as discovered, we will acknowledge the issue on both the <a class="govuk-link" href="https://departmentfortransport.github.io/street-manager-docs/articles/disruptions-to-service-availability.html">Disruption to Service Availability Page</a> and <a class="govuk-link" href="https://streetmanager.atlassian.net/servicedesk/customer/portal/1">Support Portal</a> and send an email to all users inthe event of a P1.
+    As soon as discovered, we will acknowledge the issue on both the <a class="govuk-link" href="https://departmentfortransport.github.io/street-manager-docs/articles/disruptions-to-service-availability.html">Disruption to Service Availability Page</a> and <a class="govuk-link" href="https://streetmanager.atlassian.net/servicedesk/customer/portal/1">Support Portal</a> and send an email to all users in the event of a P1.
 In the event of a P2, a decision will be made on a case-by-case basis in agreement with DfT.
   </li>
   <li>
     Whenever possible, we will communicate the scope of the outage, who is being affected and in what ways, describing the issue in the way the customer is affected.